 This resulted in the displacement of other species from the ecosystem.
 This experiment provided evidence for the importance of keystone species in maintaining the diversity and stability of ecosystems.

 Since Paine’s initial studies, the concept of keystone species has been widely studied and recognized as a crucial aspect of ecological systems.
 The concept has been extended to various types of ecosystems.
-And many other keystone species have been identified, highlighting the importance of understanding and conserving these species.
+Many other keystone species have been identified, highlighting the importance of understanding and conserving these species.

 Identifying keystone species can be challenging because they often have a disproportionate impact on an ecosystem relative to their abundance.
 However, there are several characteristics that can be used to identify keystone species: